Skip to main content

 “Why?
 Do you feel scared of being defenceless in front of me?”
 Priyambada taunted.
 Ishaan Dev looked up at her words.

 “I can be defenceless in more ways than one, in front of you.”
 He could see her face turn a little pale as she looked away.
 Ishaan Dev walked up to his boxes and took out the sword in its gilded sheath.
-He touched it on his forehead.
+He touched it to his forehead.

 “To anyone who owns it, I will have to pass on the knowledge of its history.”
 He said as she frowned a little.
-“This is a family sword passed on from heir to heir, I got it from my father, my father from my grandfather, it's over five hundred years old, and my parents wish I could pass it on to my heir.”
+“This is a family sword passed on from heir to heir.
+I got it from my father, my father from my grandfather, it's over five hundred years old, and my parents wish I could pass it on to my heir.”
 Eyes met briefly as Priyambada shook her head.
 “I can’t take that.
 I apologise, I didn’t know.”
 She shook her head.

 “ Oh, you can.
 I gave you my word.”
 He spoke.